KevinGfox/KevinGfox/README.md

 -------------------------------------------------------------------------------------------------------------

 With a scientific background, I know how to stay at the cutting edge of technology.
-Sagacious and eager for new discoveries I am looking for a data scientist-analyst position.
+Sagacious and eager for new discoveries I am looking for a data scientist | ML engineer position.

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kevin-goupil-5a74a891/)
 ![codewars](https://www.codewars.com/users/kevingfox/badges/micro)